Young Blood (The Naked and Famous song): Covers

+The song was featured in the Strongbow 'Summer Blossom' advert in Australia.
+It was also used in Canon camera adverts.
+It was used as the theme of the French television series La Nouvelle Édition (2011–2013).
+This song was played right before the unveiling of the all-new 2013 Nissan Altima at the 2012 New York International Auto Show.
 UFC MMA fighter Maurício "Shogun" Rua used it as walk in music at UFC on Fox 4.
 "Young Blood" was featured in the Disney film Prom and in its trailer.
-The song was featured in the pilot of Covert Affairs, in both the first and last episodes of The Almighty Johnsons, and in the thirteenth episode of the fourth season of NBC's Chuck, during a sequence which was called the "best 10 minutes in the show's history" by series creator Josh Schwartz.
+The song was featured in the pilot of Covert Affairs, in both the first and last episodes of The Almighty Johnsons.
 The song was further featured in the episode "Panic Roommate" of the fourth season of Gossip Girl, in the season 3 premiere of TVNZ's Go Girls, and in a promo for the British show Skins.
 "Young Blood" was then used in the third episode of MTV's TV series Awkward, and in the pilot of The Secret Circle.
 It was also used in the pilot episode of CBS's TV show Elementary.
 It is featured on the season finale of Whitney.
 The song was featured in Travis Rice's The Art of Flight, a snowboarding film released 7 September 2011.
 A promo for the second season of the HGTV show Property Brothers features a cut of the song.
 The song is featured on the FOX telecast of the 2011 Major League Baseball World Series.
 The song is also featured in the trailer for the movies The Cabin in the Woods and Prom.
 The song was featured a bit in the Season 11 premiere of American Idol.
 The song is featured on the soundtrack for video game SSX.
 An alternate version of the song with a slower tempo is currently being featured in commercials for Trident Gum.
 This version is known as the Renholder Remix and was used in the soundtrack for Underworld: Awakening.
 A remix of the song by Dekade was featured in the 2013 American comedy film 21 & Over.
-In the Philippines, meanwhile, the song is used as the opening theme song of #SU, a student-oriented magazine TV talk show produced by students of Silliman University in Dumaguete.
-The show airs weekly on local cable TV station Fil Products Channel 6.
+In the Philippines, the song is used as the opening theme song of #SU, a student-oriented magazine TV talk show produced by students of Silliman University in Dumaguete, the show airs weekly on local cable TV station Fil Products Channel 6.
 This song was also used during the Fox 2011-2012 television schedule promo.
 It was featured in episode 10 of Germany's Next Topmodel, Cycle 6 and in the 2013 films Carrie and 21 & Over.